awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 Use the following steps to deploy this solution on AWS.

-- Step1: Check your QuickSight account
+* Step1: Check your QuickSight account
-- Step2: Launch the AWS CloudFormation template into your AWS account to deploy the solution.
+* Step2: Launch the AWS CloudFormation template into your AWS account to deploy the solution.
-- Step3: Update QuickSight permissions
+* Step3: Update QuickSight permissions

+!!! notice

+    Step1 and Step3 are one time setup per account when deploying this solution for the first time.
+You don't have to do them when repeating deployment

 ## Deployment

-### Check your QuickSight
+### Step1: Check your QuickSight

 * Sign in to the AWS Management Console, navigate to [QuickSight](https://quicksight.aws.amazon.com/)